hughybarra/atlatlTest/README.md

 `http://localhost:8000/myapp`

 I also added a little easter egg.
 Enter the Konami code on the main page to check it out ^_^

-### The rest of the test

-For version one i'm going to launch a release of the app as it is now.
-The House models are one to one relationship with the Owner
-Ill make a version two and finish building the rest of the extra credit.